molinfo-vienna/apo2ph4/README.md

-# Instructions for the generation of *apo* site pharmacophores by means of [Apo2ph4](https://pubs.acs.org/doi/10.1021/acs.jcim.2c00814)
+# Instructions for the generation of *apo* site pharmacophores by the [Apo2ph4](https://pubs.acs.org/doi/10.1021/acs.jcim.2c00814) method

 Copyright © 2022 Jörg Heider and Thomas Seidel